elitenomad/image-tileify/README.md

 ## Technical decsions

 - Initial thought process was to create a ruby binary which transforms the images.
-But chose to create a gem is to ensure we reuse the core functionality (transform image to tiles by width and height) else where just by including the gem.
+But chose to create a gem to ensure we reuse the core functionality (transform image to tiles by width and height) else where just by including the gem.
 - One of the things the program cannot handle is incomplete tiles.
 - In the program Scale value for a given zoom level is not calculated mathematically.
 For e.g in this program if zoom level given is 4 ({z=4, scale= 1}, { z = 3, scale = 1/2}, ...)